Kanye West ‘Happy’ In L.A. Months After Claiming He Was Moving Home To Chicago, Per ‘People’

 — People (@people) March 27, 2019

 Fans of the rapper are likely delighted to hear that he is happy with his current living situation, but nobody is feeling more relief that the threat of relocating is gone than his wife, Kim Kardashian-West, who will address the situation in the upcoming season of Keeping Up With The Kardashians.
-In the season 16 promo for the reality series — which was released by the famous family on Wednesday — the 38-year-old admits that making the move up north “might be my breaking point.”
+In the Season 16 promo for the reality series — which was released by the famous family on Wednesday — the 38-year-old admits that making the move up north “might be my breaking point.”

 Kanye West is Moving to Chicago https://t.co/bBgEXmBggh